How To Wallpaper (Simple Install Guide For Beginners)

 Peel & Stick Wallpaper in My Mom’s Guest Closet

 I’m happy to announce that I overcame my fear!
 And guess what?
-I would argue that installing “real” wallpaper was actually easier than installing peel and stick.
+I would argue that installing traditional wallpaper was easier than installing peel and stick removable wallpaper.
 Yep, you heard it here first, folks!
-This DIY project was painless, easy, and actually pretty fun.
+This DIY project was painless, easy, and pretty fun.
 I finished the project and instantly said out loud, “I want to wallpaper all the things!”

 If you, too, are intimidated and not sure how to wallpaper any space in your home, I’m here to help!
 I’m sharing a detailed step-by-step tutorial, along with lots of tips to get the perfect finish.

 I knew that opening these doors and seeing a pretty pop of color would make me happy every time I went into this closet.
 Plus, a closet is a great space to learn how to wallpaper because any imperfections won’t be front and center in a room.

-Making a decision about which wallpaper to choose for the nursery closet was the toughest part of this project.
-There were just so many cute ones to choose from (these are allllll from Lowe’s, by the way!).
-My color palette for the nursery is blush and sage (more on the entire nursery gameplan coming soon), so I knew I wanted the paper to coordinate with the rest of the space.
+My color palette for the nursery is blush and sage, so I knew I wanted the paper to coordinate with the rest of the space.
 I initially thought I might go with the floral print (#6), but in the end, I chose this rose gold wallpaper (#3).

 Because it’s metallic rose gold, it has a nice sheen and picks up different colors depending on the light.
 I love it and I think it’s sophisticated (exactly what I want for this space that will evolve with our little girl).